Analysis | A senator of a state created for partisan advantage laments the partisanship of adding D.C. as a state

 In that same election, Republicans won a narrow majority in the Senate.

 It’s important to note that while Harrison won the electoral vote handily, he lost the popular vote.
-Then as now the population was not evenly distributed, with Harrison winning states such as Oregon, Nevada and Vermont, which had relatively few residents but a disproportionate number of electors.
+Then, as now, the population was not evenly distributed, with Harrison winning states such as Oregon, Nevada and Vermont, which had relatively few residents but a disproportionate number of electors.
 The Republicans were worried about losing power permanently.

 Writing for the Atlantic in 2019, Boston College’s Heather Cox Richardson described how the party discovered the political utility of adding new states in 1876.
 That year, Colorado was added to the United States shortly before the presidential election, adding three Republican electoral votes that ended up being decisive in the election of Rutherford B. Hayes.